Skip to content

 37. Publishes traceability data at refinery level?

-[Externally verified] The company publishes traceability data to plantation level for all of its refineries in its supply chain map.
-Traceability data to plantation level has been externally verified by Control Union.
+[Externally verified] The company publishes traceability data to the plantation level for all of its refineries in its supply chain map.
+Traceability data to the plantation level has been externally verified by the Control Union, however, it only covers 20 refineries of the company whereas the company owns 23 refineries.

 • Y